Kotlin/KEEP/proposals/improved-resolution-expected-type.md

 The current choice is obviously not symmetric: it might be surprising that `p == CONNECTION` is accepted, but `CONNECTION == p` is rejected.
 A preliminary assessment shows that the pattern `CONSTANT == variable` is not as prevalent in the Kotlin community as in other programming languages.

 On the other hand, the proposed flow of information is consistent with the ability to refactor `when (x) { A -> ...}` into `when { x == A -> ...}`, without any further qualification required.
 We think that this uniformity is important for developers.

-**On type cast**: a previous iteration included the additional rule "in `e as T` and `e as?
-T`, the known type of `e` is propagated to `T`", but this has been dropped.
-There are two reasons for this change:

-1. On a conceptual level, it is not immediately obvious what happens if `e as T` as a whole also has an expected type: should `T` be resolved using the known type of `e` or that expected type?
-It's possible to create an example where depending on the answer the resolution differs, and this could be quite surprising to users.
-2. On a technical level, the compiler _sometimes_ uses the type `T` to guide generic instantiation of `e`.
-This conflicts with the rule above.

 **Interaction with smart casting**: the main place in which the notion of "single definite expected type" may bring some problems is smart castings, as they are the main source of intersection types.